DianaPrs/drumtools/README.md

 # Basic functionality

 Application indicate track name, artist, tempo of the composition and number of tacts.
-Every saving tact is uniq and contain notes.

-User can create a personal account with the ability to create and save tracks.
+Every saving tact is unique and contain notes.
+User can create personal account and save tracks.
 Output feature was designed for comfortable printing result.
+For minimum functionality version was decided using typesetting as input interface.

 <a href="https://ibb.co/JvX7mCc"><img src="https://i.ibb.co/JvX7mCc/Screenshot-N.png" alt="Screenshot-N" border="0"></a>